dimitri-yatsenko/datajoint-book/book/20-concepts/01-relational.md

----
-title: Relational Theory
+# Relational Model
-date: 2024-08-20
-authors:
-  - name: Dimitri Yatsenko
----

-# Origins of  Relational Theory
+## Origins of  Relational Theory

 Relations are a key concept in mathematics, representing how different elements from one set are connected to elements of another set.
 When two sets are of elements are related to each other, this forms a *second-order* or *binary* relation.
 Higher orders are also possible: third, fourth, and $n^{th}$ order relations.